Top 10 RSS and news reading apps

 2015.
 News reading app Instapaper adds speed reading option

-Instapaper, the mobile news reader, launched an update to the app that brings a few new key features to the experience.
-With Instapaper 6.2, users will gain access to a feature called Speed Reader, which highlights a single word at a time for a more focused and efficient reading experience.
-The update also brings with it faster saving of articles from mobile and Instant Sync, which is a faster and more reliable way of sending articles to your Instapaper app on iOS.
-Instapaper recently redesigned the whole experience around the app, launching version 6.0 as a freemium model for the first time.
-Speed Reader will be free to use ten times each month, and then will fall into the premium tier of the service.
+The mobile news reader, Instapaper, has introduced an app update that introduces several noteworthy features to enhance the user experience.
+With Instapaper 6.2, users now have access to a feature called Speed Reader, which presents a single word at a time, enabling a more focused and efficient reading experience.
+Additionally, the update brings faster article saving from mobile devices and Instant Sync, a faster and more reliable method of transferring articles to the Instapaper app on iOS.
+Instapaper recently underwent a complete redesign, launching version 6.0 as a freemium model for the first time.
+While Speed Reader will be available for free ten times per month, it will subsequently be included in the premium tier of the service.

 2015.
 Microsoft wants to buy social news reading app Prismatic